TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Cookie Policy

-Last Updated: April 18, 2018
+Last Updated: May 10, 2018

 By using or accessing Indeed’s websites (“Site”), you are consenting to Indeed’s use of Cookies as outlined below.
 All references to Job Seeker and Employer are defined as provided for in the Indeed Terms of Service Introduction.

-For the purposes of this Cookie Policy, “Indeed” or “we” means Indeed, Inc. if you are a Job Seeker or Employer located in the United States, Indeed Brasil Pesquisa de Empregos ltda. if you are an Employer located in Brazil, Indeed India Operations (Pte.)
+For the purposes of this Cookie Policy, “Indeed” or “we” means Indeed, Inc. and its subsidiaries, including Prehire, Inc. if you are a Job Seeker or Employer located in the United States, Indeed Brasil Pesquisa de Empregos ltda. if you are an Employer located in Brazil, Indeed India Operations (Pte.)
 Ltd. if you are an Employer located in India, Indeed Singapore Operations (Pte.)
 Ltd. if you are an Employer in the Asia-Pacific Region, Indeed Ireland Operations Limited if you are a Job Seeker or Employer located elsewhere, and Indeed Hire, Inc. if you are receiving the Indeed Hire services.

 **Introduction: What is a cookie?**